exis-io/exis-io.github.io/pages/riffle/Riffle.md

 1. The number of arguments passed at the sender matches the number of arguments expected at the receiver.
 2. Argument types are the same on both ends
-3. Objects are transfered across the gap between the programs seamlessly and magically (as long as they adhere to some simple rules.)
+3. Objects are transferred across the gap between the programs seamlessly and magically (as long as they adhere to some simple rules.)

 If a sender passes the wrong number of arguments or the wrong kinds of arguments they'll get an exception, much the same as if they called a local method with incorrect parameters.